HOME ABOUT RESEARCH NEWS MENTORSHIP CV CONTACT

 Environmental science, remote sensing, and machine learning.

 I am a PhD student at the Bren School for Environmental Science and Management at UC Santa Barbara.
-Ashley Larson and Kelly Caylor co-advise me, and my work is supported by the NSF GRFP and the Eugene Cota-Robles Fellowship.
+Ashley Larsen, Kelly Caylor, and Tamma Carleton advise me, and my work is supported by the NSF GRFP, the Eugene Cota-Robles Fellowship, and the Fulbright Fellowship Program.
 I hold a BA in Statistics from UC Berkeley, and am the 2020 recipient of UC Berkeley's University Medal.
+I am also the 2024 recipient of the AGU Science for Solutions Award.

 Photo of Me